 Bug Bombs are basically smoke bombs full of highly toxic chemical pesticides that are only really useful in cases of infestation.
 When a bug bomb goes off, it will release a slow-moving cloud of chemical fog.
 Insects can sense this and retreat deep into walls and other crevises to escape.
 It will kill pests that weren't able to escape.

 Having your home professionally treated afterward will get rid of the insects that escaped the deadly fog.

-Treating your pets for fleas and ticks is vital to the health of a pet.
-Fleas and ticks are common carriers of many different diseases that they can transmit to your furry family members.
-But, just because you treat your pets, doesn’t mean that they will never get bit.
-Nor are your pets the only victims of flea and tick bites.
-Treating your yard for fleas and ticks is just as important.
-As the old saying goes; It’s better to be safe than sorry.
+Veterinarians recommend medications for treating your pets for pests as vital to their health.
+Many pests are common carriers of many different diseases that they can transmit to your furry family members.
+But, just because you treat your pets, doesn't mean that they will never get bit.
+Nor are your pets the only victims of bites.
+Treating your yard for insects and pests is just as important.
+As the old saying goes; It's better to be safe than sorry.

 6. Pest Traps